gramantin/awesome-rails/README.md

 [^top](#table-of-contents)

 ## Open Source Rails Apps

+> Note: Rails versions of these apps are valid as the date of latest commit.
+They are defined in their Gemfile and/or Gemfile.lock and they might be outdated.
+If you find it outdated, don't forget to notfiy us by opening a pull request.

 - [activeWorkflow](https://github.com/automaticmode/active_workflow) - An intelligent process and workflow automation platform based on software agents - **using Rails 5.2**
 - [adopt-a-hydrant](https://github.com/codeforamerica/adopt-a-hydrant) - A civic infrastructure detection app - **using Rails 4.2**